3devo/ChildbusBootloader/PROTOCOL.md

 </tr>
 </table>

-The maximum request or reply length is 32 bytes (from address to CRC, inclusive.
-This dieviates from I²C, which allows 32 bytes excluding the address).
+The maximum length of a request or reply is variable, see the `GET_MAX_PACKET_LENGTH` command for more details.

 The number of result bytes in the transfer indicates the number of result bytes, excluding the address, the status, the number